attmhd/blogify/blog-app/README.md

 # Blogify V1.0

-This is the final project for the web development course.
+This is the final project for the web development course ( UAS Project ).

 ## Tech Stack